The EMV at-pump deadline has passed. Have you updated yet?

 The PCS EMV at-pump Compliance Hub is our guide to help you navigate the gas station EMV chip deadline.
 We will continue to update this resource page with the latest EMV technology educational tools including videos, collateral, blog posts & more.

-We would like to stress that while the deadline has been postponed to April 2021, fuel merchants should continue their efforts to enable EMV acceptance because these are major changes that take time and investment.
+We would like to stress that while the deadline has passed, fuel merchants should make the effort to enable EMV acceptance if they have not done so already.
+These are major changes that take time and investment.

 EMV Compliance Information Center